 The research presented in this paper was carried out at the University of Dicle.
 Department of Civil Engineering.
-This work forms part of the MSc research studies conducted by the second author under the supervision of the other author.
-The authors wish to express their appreciation to the Department of Civil Engineering of Dicle University for encouragement and providing computer facilities during the investigation.
+The author wishes to express his appreciation to the Department of Civil Engineering of Dicle University for encouragement and providing computer facilities during the investigation.